The Bankrate promise

 If you have items you’re willing to part with and need money for necessities, it could be worth selling things like clothes and jewelry online or at a pawn shop to earn extra income in a pinch.
 If you have an extra room in your home, you could consider renting it out through Airbnb or getting a roommate to reduce rent or mortgage costs.

-As inflation continues to skyrocket, people are struggling to pay their bills and looking for ways to supplement their income.
+As inflation remains above normal levels, people are struggling to pay their bills and looking for ways to supplement their income.
 While payday loans are a quick and easy way to get food on the table or fill your tank with gas, they are incredibly dangerous.

 A payday loan could launch you into debt and ruin your credit.
 If you are struggling financially and considering a payday loan, think about the alternative solutions listed above and see if they will work for you before making that decision.